Nightguards & Mouthguards In Warrensburg and Oak Grove, MO

 On average, guards last between 3 and 10 years.
 Both mouthguards and nightguards are made of durable, malleable long-lasting plastic..
 To prolong the life of your guard, practice good oral hygiene habits like brushing and keep your mouthguard or nightguard clean by rinsing it with water whenever your remove it.

 Nightguards and mouthguards are suitable for a wide range of individuals.
 Nightguards are commonly recommended for individuals who grind or clench their teeth during sleep, regardless of age.
 Mouthguards, on the other hand, are particularly beneficial for athletes and sports enthusiasts of all ages, as they provide vital protection against dental injuries during high-impact activities.
 However, it is always advisable to consult with your dentist to determine the most appropriate dental appliance for your specific oral health needs and lifestyle.

 Nightguards and mouthguards serve different purposes in protecting your teeth.
 Nightguards are designed to prevent teeth grinding and clenching during sleep, also known as bruxism.
 On the other hand, mouthguards are primarily used during physical activities and sports to shield your teeth, gums, and jaws from potential impact and injury.

 Schedule An Appointment

+If you’re concerned about your active lifestyle or teeth grinding habits, it may be time to explore getting a custom mouthguard or nightguard.
 We would love to discuss your options!
-Please call 660-747-9117 to make an appointment.
-We serve Grain Valley, Odessa, Bates City and surrounding areas.
-Thanks to our convenient locations in Warrensburg, Oak Grove and Windsor.
+Please call (660) 747-9117 or fill out the contact form at the bottom of this page to make an appointment.
+We serve Grain Valley, Odessa, Bates City, and surrounding areas thanks to our convenient locations in Warrensburg and Oak Grove.